emadb/billy/README.md

-## Welcome to Scrooge
+## Welcome to Billy

 This is a simple invoice and tracking application suited for small companies.
 It helps you in managing your daily task in your daily business: track activities, expenses and invoices.

-What can you do with scrooge?
+What can you do with billy?

 - Tracking your daily job activities
 - Managing the job orders and checking their status